Daniel Fridljand

 December 2024 – Present Munich, Germany

-• Enhancement of test automation capabilities
+• Enhancing test automation capabilities across the application stack

-• React, TypeScript, Java 8/17, JBoss, Oracle DB, Gradle, JUnit, Docker, Podman, Jenkins, SonarQube
+• Full-stack development using Java 17, JBoss, Spring, Oracle DB, Gradle, JUnit, Docker, Podman, React, and TypeScript

 ETH Zürich